-This use case will be delivered by ABB and will not be considered further in the conceptual architecture.

-The use case will provide the following run-time functionality:
+Use Case 1 will be delivered by ABB such that it is not considered in the conceptual architecture, which requires the following run-time functionality:

 - 1. Water quantity (pressure, flow) monitoring and anomaly detection in urban water distribution systems - 2.
 Water quality monitoring and anomaly detection - 3.
-Real time mitigation measures for water quantity and quality alerts - 4.
+Real-time mitigation measures for water quantity and quality alerts - 4.
 Real-time alerts to the public